 What is Entrepreneurs Bootcamp?

 The Entrepreneurs Bootcamp is a semester-long program in which participants experience full entrepreneurial emersion.
 Those enrolled will participate in teams and live the life of an entrepreneur by conceiving, developing and pitching an idea from start to finish.
-Bootcamp participants will work with a variety of mentors throughout the process by attending once-a-week workshops on topics such as prototyping, marketing, finance, etc.
+Bootcamp participants will work with a variety of mentors throughout the process by attending once-a-week Sessions on topics such as the business model canvas, customer validation, marketing, finance, etc.

 Who is eligible to register for Bootcamp?